 Male ostriches are called cocks or roosters, and females are called hens.
 A group of ostriches is called a flock.
 Flocks can consist of up to 100 birds, though most have 10 members, according to the San Diego Zoo.
 The group has a dominant male and a dominant female and several other females.
 Lone males come and go during mating season.

 To get a female's attention, males bow and flap their wings outward to display their plumage.
 When they are ready to mate, the male's beak and shins will turn bright red.
 Sometimes, his neck will change to a red color to match.
 Females also change color when they are ready to mate.
-Their feathers will turn a silvery color, according to the American Ostrich Association.
+Their feathers will turn a silvery color, according to the American Ostrich Association (opens in new tab).

 Ostrich eggs & baby ostriches

-Ostrich eggs are 6 inches (15 cm) in diameter and can weigh up to 3 lbs.
-(1.3 kg).
+Ostrich eggs are 6 inches (15 cm) in diameter and can weigh up to 3 pounds (1.3 kg).
 Eggs are laid in a communal nest called a dump nest, which can hold about 60 eggs at one time.
 Males, as well as females, sit on the eggs until they hatch, which can take 42 to 46 days.

 Ostrich offspring are larger than any other bird baby.
 At birth, chicks can be as big as chickens.
 The males and females share the responsibility of taking care of the young, according to the San Diego Zoo.
 During an attack, the male tries to lure the predator away from the chicks while they run for cover with the female.